MontFerret/montferret.github.io/content/blog/ferret-v0.9.md

 {{</ code >}}

 ## Params in dot notation
-In previous versions of Ferret, it was possible to pass complex types as parameteres, but it was impossible to read data from it using dot notation.
+In previous versions of Ferret, it was possible to pass complex types as parameters, but it was impossible to read data from it using dot notation.
 Now it is possible.
 But even more - you can use params as dot notation segments:

 {{< code fql >}}
 RETURN @one.@two.@three
 {{</ code >}}

-## Tick for string literals
+## String literals
-Now all ticks are supported for string literals.
+In addition to defining string literals with quotes (', ") and backtick (\`), you can now define string literals with the forwardtick (´).

 # What's fixed
 ## Open tabs on error
 Ferret didn't close Chrome/Chromium tab if an error occurs during a page load.

 ## CLICK
-``CLICK`` did not allow to use with both an element and selector.
+``CLICK`` could not be used with both an element and selector.

 ## Dot notation after a function call
-Parser could not handle properly scenarious when dot notation was used right after a function call:
+Parser could not properly handle scenarios where dot notation was used right after a function call:

 {{< code fql >}}
 LET items = [{name: "foo"}]